facebook/flow/website/en/docs/types/objects.md

 Furthermore, the property keys may not even be known statically, so writing out a type annotation would not be possible.

-For objects like this, Flow provides a special kind of property, called an "indexer property."
+For objects like these, Flow provides a special kind of property, called an "indexer property."
 An indexer property allows reads and writes using any key that matches the indexer key type.